This tour is no longer available, please see similar tours below or send an enquiry

 For the final ride of our tour, we depart directly from our accommodation in Matanzas, climbing out of the city as we leave and head westwards.
 On the first section of the route, we may encounter some road traffic.
 After, we turn towards the town of Ceiba Mocha and begin the climb to the Picadura Valley pass.
 We soon find ourselves in peaceful and beautiful surroundings where we can enjoy valley views and the occasional small village.
 One of these is an old traditional sugarcane village, where we stop to learn about the historical importance of the industry in Cuba.

-Carry on cycling until we reach a lookout point, where we are rewarded with a long stretch of flat and downhill roads that takes us all the way to the Caribbean coastline.
+We continue cycling until we reach a lookout point, where we are rewarded with a long stretch of flat and downhill roads that takes us all the way to the Caribbean coastline.
 Our ride ends at the beach, arriving in time for lunch at our accommodation.
 Make the most of an all-inclusive pool bar and have a well-earned swim and cool down in the water!

 From Playa Jibacoa, we drive back to Havana and get ready for our farewell group dinner at a paladar.